-Fresh meats and poultry are naturally low in sodium, however processed meats and poultry require the addition of salts or phosphates to improve functionality and flavor.
-Salt functions to bind proteins together, to inhibit microbial growth by decreasing water activity and to increase water-binding capacity -- improving texture, tenderness and palatability of meat.
+Fresh meats and poultry are naturally low in sodium, however, processed meats and poultry require the addition of salts or phosphates to improve functionality and flavor.
+Potassium salt functions the same as salt to bind proteins together, inhibit microbial growth by decreasing water activity and increase water-binding capacity improving texture, tenderness and palatability of meat.

-Salt for Life® 100 (formerly NuTek Salt) has achieved significant levels of sodium reduction in processed meat and poultry products, up to 50% (please reference a sampling of our application successes below).
+Salt for Life® has achieved significant levels of sodium reduction in processed meat and poultry products, up to 50% (please reference a sampling of our application successes below).

-In most applications, Salt for Life® 100 can be used as a 1:1 replacement for sodium chloride at up to a 50% replacement and generally requires no modification to the order of inclusion.
+In most applications, Salt for Life® can be used as a replacement for up to 50% replacement of sodium chloride and generally requires no modification to the order of inclusion.

 |Item||Category||Industry Benchmark*||Nutek solution||Reduction|